anic17/homepage/README.md

 <h1>Homepage</h1>
 My newly created browser homepage!
-It's purpose was to learn a bit of front-end web dev (HTML, CSS and JavaScript), while keeping it simple and intuitive.
+Its purpose was to learn a bit of front-end web dev (HTML, CSS, and JavaScript), while keeping it simple and intuitive.
 <br /><br />

 **Light mode**